For more information on these fees and their associated programs, please contact Domenic Veneziano at (202) 734-3939.

 Food Facility and Importer Reinspection

-The FDA has announced its fiscal year 2021 fees for certain domestic and foreign food facility reinspections, failures to comply with a recall order, and importer reinspections.
-Fees for these services will be assessed at $263 per hour if domestic travel is required (up from $258 in FY 2020) and $310 per hour if foreign travel is required (up from $301).
-These fees will be effective as of Oct.
-1, 2020, and remain in effect through Sept.
-30, 2021.
+The FDA has announced its fiscal year 2022 fees for certain domestic and foreign food facility reinspections, failures to comply with a recall order, and importer reinspections.
+Fees for these services will be assessed at $277 per hour if domestic travel is required (up from $263 in FY 2021) and $330 per hour if foreign travel is required (up from $310).

 It is possible, however, that the fees will not actually be assessed during all or part of this period.
 This is because the FDA (a) does not intend to issue invoices for reinspection or recall order fees until it publishes a guidance document on how small businesses may request a reduction of those fees given the “severe economic hardship” that paying them could cause, and (b) is still considering various issues associated with the assessment and collection of importer reinspection fees.